"Better Off Without Your Blessing": Bengal University To Mamata Banerjee

 Mamata Banerjee said Vishva-Bharati University should focus on running the university and not target students to indulge in saffronisation, without naming the Vice-Chancellor who claims he did not mean to disrespect Amartya Sen while questioning his Nobel Prize.
 Mamata Banerjee had also met protesting students of Visva-Bharati University assuring them of all help to end the campus unrest.

-Mamata Banerjee said, "We all have a responsibility to protest and save Visva-Bharati.
-Rabindranath Tagore's ideas of education in the open amongst nature...if someone thinks they can saffronise students, professors by use of force and bulldoze them, then remember that even if no one stands by them, I am with them."
+"We all have a responsibility to protest and save Visva-Bharati.
+Rabindranath Tagore's ideas of education in the open amongst nature.
+If someone thinks they can saffronise students, professors by use of force, then remember that even if no one stands by them, I am with them," she said.

 Mamata Banerjee also asked the university to apologise to Amartya Sen.